 There are more problems with the naive expectation formula

 One may get a streak of consecutive losers, then a winner or two, and then another streak of consecutive losers.
 Although the method of investing or trading may be sound, the longer-term convergence to the expectation, or mean of the population, may take longer than expected and one may suffer significant losses or even face ruin.
 In a nutshell, trading or investing with probabilities can be tricky and even dangerous.
 There are ways of dealing with the uncertainties that are covered in my new book, Fooled by Technical Analysis: the perils of charting, backtesting and data-mining.
-But one thing is for sure as Howard wrote in his post:

-Unless you are an insider, if you want to trade or invest you will have to deal with probabilities and you must understand how they work and the dangers they hide.
-I hope this blog post will provide an initial direction.
 The first step is to understand the correct notion of expectation and not get fooled by self-proclaimed experts and wannabe quants that lack understanding of it.
 When you average a small number of trades you are not calculating the expectation.
 This is only a random sample mean.
 You cannot make inferences about the population mean unless you have a large representative sample or you are willing to accept a large error.
 On top of this, non-stationarity can affect the results and render the investing method ineffective.
 For example, the U.S equity markets switched from momentum-driven to mean reversion-driven in the 1990s and this destroyed a large class of strategies used by traders and investors while causing massive wealth transfer.
 Always be prepared for a change in market conditions that will invalidate representative samples of the past.
 This is the name of the game and it can be played profitably but only if some misconceptions are first cleared and one stays away from hype and naive claims.